You can customize using "Advanced" mode

 GeoGuard maintains a list of categories for proxy detection

-This includes multiple primary ("must have") and "optional" categories.
+This includes multiple primary ("must-have") and "optional" categories.
 This behavior leverages these categories to recognize that a request is coming from a proxy.
-You can only configure support for the optional categories in Advanced mode.

 How is Advanced mode applied?